IEMDomain04/Astro-Blogging/src/content/blog/first-post.md

 heroImage: '/blog-placeholder-3.jpg'
 ---

-Well, this is my first time writing a blog, so please bear with me as my interest in writing blogs started to kick in.

-I want to be good at writing stories and blogs, not just in tech.

 **Introduction**<br>
 It all started as I wondered what the best front-end framework to use in a project.